s-hiroshi/UITable/README.md

 $ npm install
 ```

-You watch src directory in order to compile ES 2015 by Babel and Browserify.
+You watch src directory in order to compile ES2015 by Babel and Browserify.

     $ npm run watch